udacity/deep-learning/image-classification/README.md

         git clone https://github.com/ludwiktrammer/deep-learning.git

-    Note: There are couple minor differences between my repository and the original Udacity repository.
-You can read about them [at the bottom of this page](#how-is-this-repository-different-from-the-original).
-To follow this instructions you need to use my repository.
+    Note: There are couple minor differences between this repository and the original Udacity repository.
+You can read about them [in README](https://github.com/ludwiktrammer/deep-learning/tree/master/image-classification#how-is-this-repository-different-from-the-original).
+To follow this instructions you need to use this repository.

 3. Enter the folder for the image classification project: